How did Ryan Reynolds add 20 pounds of muscle and cut his fat to 3% for Blade Trinity?

 Just as Ryan's workout and diet were customized for him, we will do that with you at Sixpacknow.com.
 There is no doubt that plans customized for specific individuals and goals work and will get you into your very best shape.

-and I will design for you a complete Diet Plan and Workout based on the Ryan Reynolds workout principles and diet nutrition system he used for Blade.
+Join Sixpacknow.com Today and in 48 hours you'll receive a tailored Diet Plan and Workout based on the Ryan Reynolds workout principles and diet nutrition system he used for Blade

 Article and Interview courtesy of Mens Health & Muscle & Fitness